BurntSushi/blog/content/post/foss.md

 these things rude.
 But I do.
 Or at least uncouth.

 * "Your tool doesn't work [for my niche use case], therefore it is broken."
 * "Just chiming in to say that I would also really like this feature."
+(N.B.
+  Some folks seem to be getting hung up on me calling this "rude."
+Rude is perhaps too strong of a word, but when these sorts of +1s pile up in an issue, it just adds more noisy email notifications and can get annoying.
+  Instead, emoticons or perhaps adding a bit more detail to your specific use case is welcome.
+But of course, this is pretty minor in the grand scheme of things, and I do see this as partially on me to just let slide more.)
 * Insisting that implementing a feature is "_just_ a simple matter of doing X."
 * Passive aggressiveness when you opt to pass on a feature request.
 * Unconstructively whining about software on [insert social medium here].